 Leadership Is About Results, Not People

-Leadership that is nourishing and balances being and doing is called Co-Active Leadership with the co- (being) and the -active, (doing) working together harmoniously.
+Leadership that is nourishing and balances "being and doing" is called Co-Active Leadership—co = being, active = doing—working together harmoniously.

 Leadership Is Static

-This is such a deadly myth.
-Failure is an essential part of exploration, new discovery, and innovation.
+This line of thought is not conducive to growth and change.
+Failure is an essential part of exploration, new discovery, and encouraging innovation.
 If we cannot afford to fail, then we must stay with proven approaches from the past.
 Our actions lack curiosity and exploration because we are so afraid of failure that we aren’t willing to try something new.

-It is only by failing repeatedly that we can learn, evolve and grow.
+It is only through failure that we can learn, evolve, and grow.
 It is important for leaders to embrace and celebrate failure as an important aspect of development and discovery.

-I would offer a new simple definition of leadership: Leaders are those who are responsible for their world.
-When we have the capacity to respond creatively rather than in a patterned and reactive way, when we understand that we are the authors of our own lives, we are, in fact, leaders.
+Consider this simple definition of leadership: Leaders are those who are responsible for their world.
+When we have the capacity to respond creatively rather than in a patterned and reactive way, we understand that we are the authors of our own lives.

-This definition of leadership allows people to contribute from their individual strengths and generates leadership that is dynamic and inclusive.
-We are all valuable, and we each hold a piece of the solution to the challenges that face us.
-It is only when we release these outdated myths about what leadership means and seek new definitions that we will be able to work and live together in a world that utilizes the best of everyone.
+This definition of leadership allows contribution from individual strengths and generates leadership that is dynamic and inclusive.
+We are all valuable and we each hold pieces of the solutions to challenges that face us.
+It is only when we release these outdated myths about the meaning of leadership and seek new definitions that we will be able to work and live together in a world that encourages all of us to be our best.